XScale

 XScale is a microarchitecture for central processing units initially designed by Intel implementing the ARM architecture (version 5) instruction set.
 XScale comprises several distinct families: IXP, IXC, IOP, PXA and CE (see more below), with some later models designed as system-on-a-chip (SoC).
 Intel sold the PXA family to Marvell Technology Group in June 2006.
-Marvell then extended the brand to include processors with other microarchitectures, like ARM's Cortex.
+Marvell then extended the brand to include processors with other microarchitectures, like Arm's Cortex.

 The XScale architecture is based on the ARMv5TE ISA without the floating-point instructions.
 XScale uses a seven-stage integer and an eight-stage memory super-pipelined microarchitecture.
 It is the successor to the Intel StrongARM line of microprocessors and microcontrollers, which Intel acquired from DEC's Digital Semiconductor division as part of a settlement of a lawsuit between the two companies.
 Intel used the StrongARM to replace its ailing line of outdated RISC processors, the i860 and i960.

 All the generations of XScale are 32-bit ARMv5TE processors manufactured with a 0.18 μm or 0.13 μm (as in IXP43x parts) process and have a 32 KB data cache and a 32 KB instruction cache.
-First- and second-generation XScale multi-core processors also have a 2 KB mini data cache (claimed it "avoids 'thrashing' of the D-Cache for frequently changing data streams").
+First- and second-generation XScale multi-core processors also have a 2 KB mini data cache (claimed to "avoid 'thrashing' of the D-Cache for frequently changing data streams").
 Products based on the third-generation XScale have up to 512 KB unified L2 cache.